jkraenzle/riverbed_portal_utilities/README.md

 # portal_utilities

 Currently, a set of utilities for Portal backup and restore.
+There are two ways to execute the utilities, either by running individual actions, or performing a complete backup/restore cycle.

+<b>Backup/Restore Cycle</b>

+python portal_utilities.py --fromconfig config.yaml

+<b>Actions</b>

 <b>List backups</b>